Choose Life licence plates in other states

 Status of Legislation

-March, 2011 -- Choose Life legislation in the Illinois House (HB 2988) was again assigned to the State Government Administration Committee.
-That committee refused to hold a hearing on HB 2988 so the Choose Life bill was killed for the 2011 legislative session.
-No further action will be possible until 2012.
+March, 2015 -- In February, 2015 Choose Life legislation ( HB 423) was introduced in the Illinois House for the 2015 legislative session.
+The Transportation: Vehicles & Safety Committee refused to hold a hearing on HB 423, sending it to a sub-committee, so the Choose Life bill was killed for the 2015 legislative session.
+Will anything change for 2016?

 October, 2009 -- The Supreme Court refused to take the appeal filed by the Thomas More Society, seeking review and reversal of the Seventh Circuit Court of Appeals decision prohibiting the issuance and sale of "Choose Life" specialty license plates in Illinois.
 More details...